fusionfabric/open-api-standard/Collections_and_Pagination.md

 }
 ```

-### Return Metadata
+### Response Metadata

-By returning *items* as an object the response can be extended, without
+By returning a collection's `items` as an object, the response can be extended without
-breaking changes to the API, to return an object named `_meta`
+breaking changes to the API, for example, an object named `_meta`
-containing metadata associated with the collection.
+containing metadata associated with the collection can be added to the response.

 The following example shows the standard Finastra pagination metadata
 response fields: